shivenpatel399/EntomologyID/README.md

 ## Manual
 To ask for an image, type b.i

 To answer, type b.a [insert answer here].
-Make sure to add dashes between spaces To skip, type b.s
+Make sure to add dashes between spaces

+To skip, type b.s

 To get a new image of the insect, use b.p

-To ask for a hint, use b.h and specify if you want the number of letters, the first letter, or the last letter To ask for the list available in the bot, use b.l
+To ask for a hint, use b.h and specify if you want the number of letters, the first letter, or the last letter

 ## Inviting